fabohax/4v4/README.md

 **4V4** is a digital playground for 3D avatars, built on the Stacks blockchain.
 This full-stack dApp enables users to mint, list, and trade 3D avatars as NFTs using STX or other SIP-010 tokens—plus future support for sBTC.
 It demonstrates how to build scalable and expressive NFT platforms using Clarity smart contracts, Next.js, and the Hiro Platform.

-⚠️ This project is intended for educational and development purposes only.
+⚠️ This project is intended for development purposes only.
 Contracts have not been audited for production.

 ---